 As a therapist, learning to ask questions that reflect my sincere curiosity isn’t a given.
 Just like anyone, I can fall into old patterns that tend to elicit responses that are as incomplete as my questions.

 Expansive questions are impossible without sincere and patient listening skills.
 And the converse is true as well — we can’t experience genuine listening without expansive questioning skills.
-The two are inextricably linked.
+The two are inextricably linked, like the infinity symbol.

 Is there a better way, other than a loving sexual encounter, for two souls to meet, see, and connect than when we are looking into each other’s eyes, fully present and listening?

 My partner is a master of generous listening.
 At times, it makes me crazy because my deficiencies become all too apparent.
 I’m the therapist — I’m supposed to have this stuff nailed!
-I am grateful that sometimes we get what we need in spite of ourselves.
+I am grateful that sometimes I get what I need despite myself.

-Generous, expansive questioning and listening can help us navigate and stay the course when the going gets rough.
-We have it all wrong when we take for granted that once we’re “in love,” it’s forever.
+Expansive questioning and generous listening can help us navigate and stay the course when the going gets rough.
+I think we have it all wrong when we take it for granted that once we’re “in love,” it’s forever.
 It happens intermittently, and we must nurture it again and again.
 And I’m not just talking about romantic love.
 I’m talking about the love between parents and children and siblings, and also the love we sometimes feel for friends and clients and even relative strangers.

 I suspect that it’s humanly impossible to remain in a state of perpetual love.
 But if we meet each other intending to ask more skillful questions and to practice genuine listening, it seems likely that we will more often connect in ways that satisfy and enrich us.

 We say things like, “I believe that everyone should recycle, and people who don’t are just ignorant.”
-Or “There’s no point to recycle anything.”
 Or we reinforce our beliefs about who we are, ensuring that we will stay that way: “I am stubborn; always have been, always will be, that’s just who I am.”

 One of my goals, for clients and myself, is when we complete our work together, we leave each other with a little bit more psychological flexibility and greater openness to ideas we may have previously rejected.